gdubya/mottak/README.md

 Edit the k8s deployment files and make sure they reference the correct images.

-You want two pods running, tusd and mottak.
+You want two pods running, tusd and invitation.

 Then install argo into the argo namespace.
 Make sure tusd can submit workflows.